 The procedures recommended above may not eliminate all future subgrade volume change and resultant floor slab movement.
 However, the procedures outlined should significantly reduce the potential for future subgrade volume change.
-Leaking utility lines or water allowed to accumulate beneath the slab could lead to significant movements of the slab.
-Depending on the location of construction joints in the slab, the rigidity of the slab and foundation connection, and the magnitude of actual movement that occurs, some minor cracking within the floor slab could occur and should be anticipated in any case.
+Some minor cracking within the floor slab could occur and should be expected.